-This false notion that Malays are being discriminated is fear mongering at its worst.
-Our community have thrived on an equal footing and it is not because we have a privileged position in society as an indigenous race, but because of our own grit, determination, hard work and strength that defines us as a community.
+Falsely claiming that Malays are being discriminated against is an example of fear mongering at its worst.
+Our community has thrived on equal footing, not because we have a privileged position in society as an indigenous race, but because of our own grit, determination, hard work, and strength.

-- As a Singaporean Malay, my race may be a minority in numbers but not in status.
-As Singaporeans, we are all equal, regardless of race, language and religion and there is no pretence in that nor in the policies implemented.
+- Singaporean Malays may be a minority in numbers, but not in status.
+We are all equal as Singaporeans, regardless of race, language, or religion, and there is no pretence to that nor to the policies implemented.

-- I do not need to be pacified into having my community statistics be made available for all military positions but I am incredibly proud when their successes are highlighted and that is enough for me to know that my race has not been denied the opportunity to be in key sensitive positions.
+- While I do not need to be pacified into having my community statistics available for all military positions, I am very proud when their successes are highlighted, which is enough to assure me that I have not been denied the opportunity to hold key sensitive positions because of my race.

-- I ask that Singaporeans not be tempted to think that my race is unreasonable or self-piteous.
-We are not.
-We want to be able to continue contributing towards the progress of Singapore without being accorded any special position or be treated differently.
+- In response, I ask Singaporeans not to think my race is unreasonable or self-pitying.
+That’s not the case.
+Our goal is to contribute to the progress of Singapore without being granted any special position or treated differently.